gloriabenoit/DNAnexus-GWAS/docs/plink.md

 Before running a GWAS on DNAnexus using PLINK2, you need to make sure you have these 3 files uploaded to DNAnexus:

 * The phenotype (BMI.txt)
-* The ids of individuals we wish to keep (white british)
+* The ids of individuals we wish to keep (white british.txt)
 * The covariates to use (covariates.txt)

 You can check their presence with the following command: